lectern/uwuRecorder/README.md

 - Break Blocks: Break blocks while clicking.

 ## Future Features
-- Break Blocks
 - NoCickDelay (for 1.8)
-- More Accurate & Optimized Recording
+- More Accurate & Optimized Recording (in works)
 - and more!
 Open to suggestions.

 ## Supported Versions